What Causes Melting of Material Under Divergent Plate Boundaries

 Introduction

 Divergent plate boundaries—most famously represented by the Mid‑Atlantic Ridge—are where the planet’s crust is actively created.
-In real terms, the process is not simply a matter of plates separating; it involves complex thermodynamic and fluid‑mechanical phenomena that lower the mantle’s melting point and trigger partial melt.
+The process is not simply a matter of plates separating; it involves complex thermodynamic and fluid‑mechanical phenomena that lower the mantle’s melting point and trigger partial melt.
 The resulting magma feeds volcanic vents, builds new oceanic plates, and shapes the seafloor’s topography.
 This article explores the primary causes of mantle melting beneath divergent boundaries, the stages of melt generation, and the observable geological features that testify to these processes.

 1. Geodynamic Setting of Divergent Boundaries